 Lubbock is a city located in Lubbock County Texas.
+Lubbock has a 2020 population of 266,041.
 It is also the county seat of Lubbock County.
-With a 2020 population of 263,648, it is the 11th largest city in Texas and the 84th largest city in the United States .
-Lubbock is currently growing at a rate of 0.92% annually and its population has increased by 14.84% since the most recent census, which recorded a population of 229,573 in 2010.
-Lubbock reached it's highest population of 263,648 in 2021.
-Spanning over 136 miles, Lubbock has a population density of 1,957 people per square mile.
+Lubbock is currently growing at a rate of 0.91% annually and its population has increased by 15.12% since the most recent census, which recorded a population of 231,105 in 2010.

 The average household income in Lubbock is $71,273 with a poverty rate of 20.14%.
 The median rental costs in recent years comes to $955 per month, and the median house value is $140,800.
 The median age in Lubbock is 29.6 years, 28.4 years for males, and 31.2 years for females.